Extinction135/TSK/README.md

-This project is codenamed DungeonRun.
-Please don't tell anyone about this.

 # DungeonRun
 An unreleased sequel to The Legend of Zelda: A Link to the Past.

-+ Found in a purchased shipping container from Portugal, the rom was originally written for the gameboy, sometime around 1995-1997.
++ Found in a purchased shipping container, the rom was originally written for the gameboy, sometime around 1995-1997.
-+ The decision was made to port the rom's codebase to Monogame, in the hopes of running the rom on a wide array of modern hardware.
++ The decision was made to port the code to Monogame, in the hopes of running it on most modern hardware.
-+ It's very likely that Nintendo will try to shut this project down, so I ask that you please don't tell anyone about this project until the port is complete (version 1.0).
++ It's very likely that Nintendo will try to shut this down, so I ask that you please don't tell anyone about DungeonRun until the port is complete (v1.0).

 ## Version 0.73 - 2018.05.31